arananet/A600KB-PCBMembrane/README.md

 # A600BlueKBMembranetoPCB

 Replace your A600 blue keyboard membrane using PCB.
+Yeah for the A600, the Amiga that it seems no one want to recreate.. :(( I love my tiny A600 machine.

 #### Fully reverse engineered from an original blue membrane by @edu_arana in 2019.